mrparkersson/my-portfolio/README.md

 Live Demo Link

 Getting Started

+- Using Vs Code or any other code editer, clone the repository and run it using live server or opening the html file in your folder locally

 This is an example of how you may give instructions on setting up your project locally.
 Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.